xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 filter.

-Note, as of version 3.0.0 the default FIR coefficients are optimised for 16kHz output with a stopband attenuation of 65dB.
+Note, as of version 3.0.0 the default FIR coefficients are optimised for 16kHz output with a stopband attenuation of 70dB.
 Read below to specify custom filter characteristics.
+To see the exact filter characteristics ``fir_design.py`` can be run, as part of its output the script will write the filter characteristics to the terminal.

 ``fir_design.py`` usage
 .......................